MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-table-command.md

 The command will affect the data.

+How will the command affect the data?
 * Existing data isn't physically modified by the command.
 Data in removed columns is ignored.
 Data in new columns is assumed to be null.
 * Depending on how the cluster is configured, data ingestion might modify the table's column schema, even without user interaction.
 When you make changes to a table's column schema, ensure that ingestion won't add needed columns that the command will then remove.

 > [!WARNING]
 > Data ingestion processes into the table that modify the table's column schema, and that occur in parallel with the `.alter table` command, might be performed agnostic to the order of table columns.
 There is also a risk that data will be ingested into the wrong columns.
 Prevent these issues by stopping ingestion during the command, or by making sure that such ingestion operations always use a mapping object.